Muhammad-Nour-Hereh/CS-sim/README.md

 > A gamified learning platform designed to make studying more fun and interactive.
 >
-> The platform features a beautiful pixel-art inspired map where users "travel" as they complete quizzes and lessons.
+> The platform features a  they complete quizzes and lessons.
 It supports multiple types of questions (written, multiple-choice, matching) and can embed images, videos, and simulations into the quizzes.

 <br><br>

 <!-- System Design -->
 <img src="./readme/title3.svg"/>

-### Add Title Here
+### Stack, Diagrams, and Flow

 - **web**: React.
-- **mobile**: React native.
 - **Backend**: Laravel.
-- **Database**: mysql, monogdb.
+- **Database**: mysql.

 | ER Diagram                                |
 | ----------------------------------------- |